The Ultimate Rubicon Trail Experience

 - At any time while operating a vehicle there can be no drinking of alcoholic beverages.

 - When we start the tour we will begin at the Loon Lake trail entrance in El Dorado County.
 We then travel the Rubicon Trail Tour in the west-to-east direction towards Lake Tahoe.
 Traveling the Rubicon Trail in the easterly direction is also the most popular way to experience the trail obstacles and it also contributes to the least amount of traffic.
 Because the Rubicon Trail is a one-lane “road” and trying to share the trail with on-coming vehicles adds delays and difficulties.

 - Unfortunately people have died and have been seriously injured while on this trail.
 Thus, all tour participants will need to agree to the liability release terms and endorse a total liability waiver.

 - To be eligible to drive one of our vehicles on the Rubicon Trail drivers must:

 - have a valid drivers license

-- have a credit card on file with a $5,000 deposit for vehicle recovery and repairs in the event of causing vehicle damage
+- have a credit card on file for vehicle recovery and repairs in the event of causing vehicle damage

 - have the offroad driving experience necessary to traverse the route